 What is the entrance fee for Great Smoky Mountains National Park?

 Arkansas is home to Hot Springs National Park, a tantalizing mix of nature and history, and is considered an "urban park".
 While you can no longer soak in the springs outdoors, several bathhouses pump in the spring water.

-There are also thermal spring fountains located throughout the park where you can fill your water bottle.
+There are also thermal spring fountains located throughout this famous Arkansas landmark where you can fill your water bottle.
 If you prefer cold water, there are fountains for that as well.

 What are the best things to do in Hot Springs National Park?

 Hiking.
 Most people come to Hot Springs National Park to soak in the hot pools, but the hiking here is enchanting.
 The park has two designated hiking areas, one with shorter interconnecting trails and a separate part where you can follow a path through a more remote park section.

 When is the best time to visit Hot Springs National Park?